pingzing/pingzing.github.io/content/saner-command-line-part-2.md

 All of them give you tabs, the ability to host multiple different shells in a single window and better editing and selection at the _very_ least.

-ConEmu, Cmder, ConsoleZ and Hyper are all active projects with frequent updates.
+ConEmu, Cmder, ConsoleZ, Hyper, and the Windows Terminal are all active projects with frequent updates.
 In the interest of keeping this post focused, I'm only going to be talking about the one I have the most experience with: ConEmu.
 There are [plenty of](http://devtidbits.com/2014/05/21/create-a-better-windows-command-line-prompt/) [other](https://aarontgrogg.com/blog/2015/07/31/a-better-windows-command-line-experience-comparing-powercmd-vs-console2-vs-consolez-vs-conemu-vs-cmder/#tldr) [posts](http://www.wintellect.com/devcenter/tsneed/cmder-making-the-command-line-your-best-friend) on the internet that discuss the alternatives, and you should feel free to make your own choice.

 ## ConEmu